novasamatech/nova-spektr/README.md

 ## Start debug mode
 The `debug` run configuration **shouldn't be** used for production.
 This configuration is only for developing new features and debugging errors.

 Debug configuration uses:
-1. `chains_dev.json` file  that contains testnets in order to debug and test new features
+1. [`chains_dev.json`](/src/renderer/services/network/common/chains/chains_dev.json) file that contains testnets in order to debug and test new features
 2. debug tools are enabled by default
 3. error handling is turned off in order to pay developer's attention to errors

+Use the following instructions in order to start application in the `dev` environment with hot-reload:

 Electron (desktop) environment:
 ```bash